Over 100 Not Guilty Verdicts At Trial | Over 2,000 Dismissals

 * Statistics Verified by County Clerk of Court Documents

 Florida Statute § 893.13(7)(a) makes it illegal to obtain a controlled substance by fraud, subterfuge, deception, forgery or misrepresentation.
-This offense often is called "prescription fraud" or "doctor shopping" in Florida.
+This offense is often called “prescription fraud” or “doctor shopping” in Florida.
 Prescription drug fraud charges are serious and can carry steep penalties, such as time in prison and significant fines.

 If you are charged with any felony drug offense, such as obtaining a prescription drug by fraud or doctor shopping, contact an experienced Tallahassee drug defense lawyer at Pumphrey Law.
 Our attorneys represent clients in prescription drug cases throughout Leon County and the surrounding areas.

 The attorneys at Pumphrey Law also have experience representing college students charged with prescription drug crimes at local colleges and universities, including Florida State University and Florida A&M University.
 Call (850) 681-7777 for a free consultation to discuss your best defense.